suurjaak/grepros/README.md

                                                    load additional SQL dialect options
                                                    for Postgres/SQLite output
                                                    from a YAML or JSON file
+                          idgenerator=callable     callable or iterable for producing message IDs in Parquet output, like 'uuid.uuid4' or 'itertools.count()';
+                                                   by default only nesting uses IDs
                           message-yaml=true|false  whether to populate table field messages.yaml in SQLite output (default true)
                           nesting=array|all        create tables for nested message types